tarkh/hackintosh/Huananzhi-F8D/README.md

 ```

 This will mean that our efi module has been successfully loaded.
 Next, your task is to properly test the operation of the processor in different types of loads.
 Read more about this in the repository of [Koshak1013](https://github.com/Koshak1013).

+<a name="biosUnlockUndervoltedPrebuilt"></a>
+## Prebuilt bios with settings, unlock and undervolting

+There is a prebuilt bios with all settings, turbo unlock, undervolting and other things already flashed inside.
+You can find it in `./Bios` directory under the name `f8dKSM708050V1700FTU2929.bin`.
+It has upper-medium settings:

+* -70mV core.
+* -80mV cache.
+* -50mV system agent.
+* 1.7V vccin.
+* Powercut + ucode39.
+* Uncore 2929.

 <a name="windows"></a>
 ## For Windows users